plediii/dual-protocol/README.md

 Then we can trigger this host once, and only once, by using `domain.send`.
-If the `timeout` option is provided, the host will be cancelled `timeout` seconds if provided.
+If the `timeout` option is provided, the host will be cancelled after `timeout` seconds.

-In order to wait for a response to a specific message, we need to create a unique host name that is only known only by the request originator.
-Dual-protocol includes a unique id generator at `domain.uid`.
+In order to wait for a response to a specific message, we need to create a unique host name known only by the request originator and receiver.
+For this purpose, dual-protocol includes a unique id generator at `domain.uid`.

 ```javascript